ppy/osu-wiki/news/2023/2023-05-29-osu-philippines-conquest-festival-2023.md

 ## Tournament

 The main event of the space is the **osu!
 Philippines Quickfire Showdown 2023**.
-A lineup of confirmed players will go through a LAN tournament featuring a *Super Smash Bros.*–tyled brawl format.
+A lineup of confirmed players will go through a LAN tournament featuring a *Super Smash Bros.*–styled brawl format.
 The tournament will take place on day 1 and day 2, with prizes in store!

 For more information about the tournament, refer to [this wiki article](/wiki/Tournaments/oPQS/2).